yangcyself/yangcyself.github.io/_repos/SlipControl.md

 ---
-title: "Simple NN frameWork Based on C++"
+title: "Slip Control on planar RABBIT"
 collection: repos
 permalink: /publication/SlipControl
-excerpt: 'This is the course project for machine learning.
-I choose to implement it in C++ for fun'
+excerpt: 'This is the course project for Legged Robotics, we designed a controller to prevent slipping on a slippery surface of a double legged robot'
 repodate: 2019-06-16

 ---